ibnuda/fpmortals/manuscript/complete.md

 A> be good to seek clarification about what kind of laziness is being discussed.
 Or A> don't.
 Because, lazy.
 A>
-A> Secara umum, kita tidak begitu semangat bila membicarakan evaluasi malas:
+A> Secara umum, kita tidak begitu semangat bila membicarakan evaluasi lundung:
-A> mungkin akan lebih singkat bila kita mengklarifikasi tentang evaluasi malas A> apa yang sedang didiskusikan.
+A> mungkin akan lebih singkat bila kita mengklarifikasi tentang evaluasi lundung A> apa yang sedang didiskusikan.
 Hal ini dikarenakan

 `Name` provides instances of the following typeclasses